Grigoriy Yablonsky

-Grigoriy Yablonsky (or Yablonskii) (Григорий Семенович Яблонский) is an expert in the area of chemical kinetics and chemical engineering, particularly in catalytic technology of complete and selective oxidation, which is one of the main driving forces of sustainable development.
+Grigoriy Yablonsky (or Yablonskii) (Григорий Семенович Яблонский) is a Russian expert in the area of chemical kinetics and chemical engineering, particularly in catalytic technology of complete and selective oxidation, which is one of the main driving forces of sustainable development.

-His theory of complex steady-state and non-steady state catalytic reactions, is widely used by research teams in many countries of the world (USA, UK, Belgium, Germany, France, Norway and Thailand).
+His theory of complex steady-state and non-steady-state catalytic reactions is widely used by research teams in many countries of the world (the USA, UK, Belgium, Germany, France, Norway, and Thailand).

-Yablonsky serves as an associate research professor of chemistry at Saint Louis Universitys Parks College of Engineering, Aviation and Technology and College of Arts and Sciences.
+Yablonsky serves as an associate research professor of chemistry at Saint Louis University's Parks College of Engineering, Aviation and Technology and college of arts and sciences.

 Since 2006, Yablonsky has been an editor of the Russian-American Middle West.

 Scientific contributions

-Yablonsky – together with Lazman, developed the general form of steady-state kinetic description (‘kinetic polynomial’) which is a non-linear generalization of many theoretical expressions proposed previously (Langmuir – Hinshelwood and Hougen–Watson equations).
-Yablonsky also created a theory of precise catalyst characterization for the advanced worldwide experimental technique (temporal analysis of products) developed by John T. Gleaves, Washington University in St. Louis.
+Yablonsky, together with Lazman, developed the general form of steady-state kinetic description (the kinetic polynomial’), which is a non-linear generalization of many theoretical expressions proposed previously (the Langmuir –Hinshelwood and Hougen–Watson equations).
+Yablonsky also created a theory of precise catalyst characterization for the advanced worldwide experimental technique (temporal analysis of products) developed by John T. Gleaves at Washington University in St. Louis.

-In 2008–2011, Yablonsky – together with Constales and Marin (Ghent University, Belgium) and Alexander Gorban (University of Leicester, UK) – obtained new results on coincidences and intersections in kinetic dependences, and found a new type of symmetry relations between the observable and initial kinetic data.
+In 2008–2011, Yablonsky, together with Constales and Marin (Ghent University, Belgium), and Alexander Gorban (University of Leicester, UK), obtained new results on coincidences and intersections in kinetic dependences and found a new type of symmetry relation between the observable and initial kinetic data.

 Together with Alexander Gorban, Yablonsky developed the theory of chemical thermodynamics and detailed balance in the limit of irreversible reactions.

 Catalytic trigger and catalytic oscillator

-A simple scheme of the nonlinear kinetic oscillations in heterogeneous catalytic reactions has been proposed by Bykov, Yablonsky, and Kim in 1978.
-Authors have started from the catalytic trigger (1976), a simplest catalytic reaction without autocatalysis that allows multiplicity of steady states.
+A simple scheme for the nonlinear kinetic oscillations in heterogeneous catalytic reactions has been proposed by Bykov, Yablonsky, and Kim in 1978.
+The authors have started with the catalytic trigger (1976), the simplest catalytic reaction without autocatalysis that allows multiplicity of steady states.